Lyon tramway: Line T6

 Line T6 has been built as an extension of line T1 from its terminus at Debourg to Lyon's eastern hospital complex.

-A subsequent extension to La Doua, the university campus in Villeurbanne, is also envisaged.
+A subsequent 5.4 km extension with 10 new stations from Hôpitaux Est–Pinel to La Doua–Gaston Berger, university campus in Villeurbanne, is under construction since the beginning of 2023 and is expected to open in 2026.
+This extension will be connected with lines T1, T3, T4 and future line T9.

 Line T7

 Operates from 06:00 to 23:55 (from 08:00 on Saturday and from 09:00 on Sunday), maintained by the Centre de Maintenance de Meyzieu.